Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Dashboard shell | 220KB | 60KB | 73% |

-The JavaScript you don't ship is the JavaScript that can't interfere with your GSAP timelines or React Three Fiber render loops.
+The JavaScript I don't ship is the JavaScript that can't interfere with my GSAP timelines or React Three Fiber render loops.

 Streaming + Scroll Storytelling #